Dagogo-Clinton-Uranta/gratis-products/README.md

 This is  a test for gratis digital's role of fullStack Developer.
 It is Done in Node JS(Express JS), MongoDB and React JS as requested by the company.

-### to assessment officer - I, Dagogo Uranta , had to submit this assessment on 24th Jan 2023, instead of 26th Jan 2023 because of a funeral I had to travel to attend.
-I hope you can take this into consideration, as I have some unfinished work due to this.

 ## TO INSTALL